-The tnAchieves Summer Institute is a FREE, six-week program that allows students to get a head start on college!
-The application for the 2022 tnAchieves Summer Institute closed on April 19, 2022.
+The tnAchieves Summer Institute is a FREE, six-week program that allows students to get a head start on college.
+Register for the 2023 Summer Institute by May 12, 2023 to participate!

-Students will participate in all remedial courses along with three college-level courses the summer before they enroll in college.
-Successful students complete the program earning nine college credits and building lasting friendships!
+Students will participate in learning support courses along with three college-level courses the summer before they enroll in college.
+Successful students complete the program earning nine college credits and building lasting relationships!
 The tnAchieves Summer Institute gives students the opportunity to experience college before they begin their fall semester.
-Students work with college professors and take college courses in a much smaller and supported setting.
-Last year, 100% of students found success in the Summer Institute.
+Students work with college professors and take college courses in a small and supported setting.
+Last year, 96% of students found success in the Summer Institute.

-Daily Time Commitment: The six-week program runs from May 31 – July 8, 2022, Monday through Thursday from 9:00 AM – 3:00 PM and required tutoring on Friday from 9:00 AM – 12:00 PM.
-Program hours may vary depending on which courses students need; however, all students will attend required tutoring on Fridays.
+Daily Time Commitment: The six-week program runs from May 30, 2023 – July 7, 2023, Monday through Thursday from 9:00 AM – 3:00 PM and Friday from 9:00 AM – 12:00 PM.
 Lunch will be provided and will be FREE to you!
 It is important to make arrangements to attend the entire six-week program – repeated absences will not be tolerated.